-- Collect samples at designated locations, filling one (1) 500 ml amber glass bottle for lab analysis at BFBM. - Samples should be collected just below the surface so mouth of bottle is immersed approximately 3-6 inches. - With permanent marker, write lake name, date, and time on each bottle cap. - Refrigerate samples, or place in cooler with ice. - Contact BFBM to arrange for sample pickup/ delivery within 24 hours.
+- Collect samples at designated locations, filling one (1) 500 ml amber glass bottle for lab analysis at BFBM.
+Plastic bottles made of polyethylene terephthalate glycol (PETG) or High Density Polyethylene (HDPE), wrapped in foil may be used as an alternative to glass. - Samples should be collected just below the surface so mouth of bottle is immersed approximately 3-6 inches. (make sure algae is represented in sample) - With permanent marker, write lake name, date, and time on each bottle cap. - Refrigerate samples, or place in cooler with ice. - Contact BFBM to arrange for sample pickup/ delivery within 24 hours.
 Contact info below. - Based on lab analysis, BFBM will recommend and coordinate advisories, and continued monitoring and analysis as needed

-BFBM Contacts (609) 292-0427 Victor Poretti, Section Chief Dean Bryson, Supervisor Johannus Franken, Field Project Officer Tom Miller, Lab Project Officer Chris Kunz, Supervisor Leslie McGeorge, Administrator
+BFBM Contacts (609) 292-0427

+Victor Poretti, Section Chief Dean Bryson, Supervisor Johannus Franken, Field Project Officer Tom Miller, Lab Project Officer Chris Kunz, Supervisor Leslie McGeorge, Administrator

-B. Cyanotoxins in Raw Water Sample Collection Quick Reference Guide BRAXIS Analyte Collection/Storage Container Preservation (at time of sampling) Anatoxin-a Amber glass Avoid exposure to light, as this will degrade the toxin.
+B. Cyanotoxins in Raw V Sample Collection Quick Refer BRAXIS Analyte Collection/Storage Container Preservation (at time of sampling) Anatoxin-a Amber glass Avoid exposure to light, as this will degrade the toxin.
 Immediately upon collection, freshwater samples should be preserved with 10X Concentrated Sample Diluent to prevent adsorptive loss of toxin.
 Preservation is necessary for freshwater samples only.
 Saltwater samples do not require additional reagents for preservation.
 Avoid exposure to high pH conditions, as this will degrade the toxin.
 BMAA Clear glass Polyethylene terephthalate glycol (PETG) High density polyethylene (HDPE) Polycarbonate (PC) Polypropylene (PP) Polystyrene (PS) Avoid amber glass, as toxin will be lost due to adsorption to container surface.
 Freeze Samples should be analyzed immediately or frozen to avoid degradation of toxin.
 Cylindrospermopsin Clear or amber glass Polyethylene terephthalate glycol (PETG) High density polyethylene (HDPE) Polycarbonate (PC) Polypropylene (PP) Polystyrene (PS) None Microcystins Clear or amber glass Polyethylene terephthalate glycol (PETG) Avoid all plastic containers other than PETG, as toxin will be lost due to adsorption to container surface.
 None Saxitoxin Clear or amber glass Polyethylene terephthalate glycol (PETG) High density polyethylene (HDPE) Polycarbonate (PC) Polypropylene (PP) Polystyrene (PS) Immediately upon collection, freshwater samples should be preserved with 10X Concentrated Sample Diluent to prevent adsorptive loss of toxin.
 Preservation is necessary for freshwater samples only.
 Saltwater samples do not require additional reagents for preservation. samples only.
 Saltwater samples do not require additional reagents for preservation r up to 5 days.
 If samples must be held for